agrawalshyam67/DowntownDiner-RestaurantAggregator/README.md

 dishes.

 The Manual Provides Information About How to Use the Software.

 Step 1
  Download and Install NodeJS - https://nodejs.org/en/
  Extract the Zip File Provided
  Open the folder in an Editor – For Example.
-Visual Studio Code Step 2
+Visual Studio Code

+Step 2
  Install the Packages Required for the Project from the Terminal or Cmd using the following
-query: npm install request cheerio mongoose express body-parser  Run the RestaurantAgg.js File using query: node RestaurantAgg Step 3
+query: npm install request cheerio mongoose express body-parser  Run the RestaurantAgg.js File using query: node RestaurantAggServer

+Step 3
  Open a Browser e.g. Chrome.
  Go to the Local Address - http://localhost:4000/index.html
  Now you will be able to use the Software

 Additional
  Inform yourself about the Restaurants Scrapped and their Respective Menus Restaurant 1: https://tillmanns-chemnitz.de/speisekarte